-Duplication of benefits for SBA funds are verified by a database search.
+DOB for SBA funds are verified by a database search.
 The dataset has been provided by SBA for the flood.
 The system will search by damaged residence address.

-If an SBA match is found, the Real Estate amount provided by SBA will be considered a duplication of benefit unless the funds were spent for the intended purpose of the loan.
-CDBG-DR funds cannot be used to pay down an SBA loan.
-If no SBA match for Real Estate is found, the duplication of benefit amount will be considered zero.
+If an SBA match is found, the Real Estate amount provided by SBA will be considered a DOB unless the funds were spent for the intended purpose of the loan.
+The WV Program will not count declined or cancelled SBA loans as a DOB as required in 84 FR 288365 (FR-619-N-01), June 20, 2019.
+Program funds cannot be used to pay down an SBA loan.
+If no SBA match for Real Estate is found, the DOB amount will be considered zero.